 Dress is from Lulus, shoes from Sezane, Paris.

-As we approached the tiny airplane, a small wave of doubt passed through my partner’s face, wondering if he would fit inside.
+As we approached the tiny aeroplane, a small wave of doubt passed through my partner’s face, wondering if he would fit inside.
 Being a tall man he worries, but he fits in comfortably.
 I take the seat at the front next to the pilot for a better view and to give B more room in the back.
 In a timely fashion, we taxied along runway 33, behind another small plane.
 As our tern approached we promptly took off into the blue sky.

 For the next 30 minutes or so our pilot took us toward the waterfront, sharing minor commentary and answering questions.
 We did a few laps around downtown before going back to Buttonville a different way.
 The new direction showcased more of the city’s east-end waterfront.